 When it comes to exploring underwater, scuba divers do have the greatest amount of freedom.
-However, is exciting enough even for jaded travelers, and easy enough for kids t do.
+However, it is exciting enough even for jaded travelers and easy enough for kids to do.
 So whether you would just like to get close to a friendly shark or are exploring an underwater ecosystem with a marine biologist, snorkeling gives you the chance to become fully immersed with nature.

 The following are some of the best kid-friendly snorkeling areas in the Caribbean that truly amazing.

 Bloody Bay Marine Park, Little Cayman

 The mile-long and one mile wide Little Cayman Island is situated in clear stunning waters which makes for some the Caribbean’s finest diving and snorkeling.
 Surrounded by dive sites, reefs, and wrecks, Little Cayman is family-friend and a great place to visit for people who are serious about marine life watching.